danryan/detroit/README.md

 When you're ready to use it on a real system with collectd, remove the `data` directory and update `config.yml` with the actual location of your RRDs

+## Test data

+RRDs are platform-specific, so `detroit` comes with XML dump files of real-world RRDs.
+To use these, run the following rake command to create RRDs out of the XML files :

+    rake detroit:build_rrds

 ## TODO

 * Add support for more Javascript graphing libraries